 Examples of Sociology Projects:

-- Julie Bass is working with Dr. Kristi Hoffman on a research project on fathers as primary caregivers.
-She is collecting data using an on-line survey.
+- Julie Bass worked with Dr. Kristi Hoffman on a research project on fathers as primary caregivers.
+She collected data using an on-line survey.

-- Kim Hughes is working with Dr. Gil Dunn on church members attitudes towards homosexuality.
-She is conducting focus groups in several local churches.
+- Kim Hughes worked with Dr. Gil Dunn on church members attitudes towards homosexuality.
+She conducted focus groups in several local churches.